-The music curriculum for the B.M. majors on the pages that follow consists of 79 semester hours.
+The music curriculum for the BM majors on the pages that follow consists of a minimum of 79 semester hours.
 In addition, the Music Education major provides certification to students interested in teaching in the public schools.

 In addition to fulfilling the major requirements, students must meet all university graduation requirements and college degree requirements.
-See "University Graduation Requirements," page 87, and "College Degree Requirements," page 269.
+See "University Graduation Requirements," page 88, and "College Degree Requirements," page 276.

-MUSIC EDUCATION-B.M.
+MUSIC EDUCATION-BM